SecondRecipe

 Instructions

-1. Boil and grate the sweet potato.
+1. Boil and grate the sweet potatoes.
 Add milk powder ,paneer and hot ghee.kala jamun step 1

-2. Knead the dough, add more milk powder if required(allow the mix to rest for 5-10 minutes before add more milkpowder as the mix will tighten up)
+2. Knead a smooth dough.
+Add more milk powder if required(allow the mix to rest for 5-10 minutes before add more milkpowder as the mix will tighten up)

 kala jamun step 2

-3. Grease your palms with little ghee and mould in desired shape either cylindrical or round.
+3. Grease your palms with little ghee and mould small portion of gulab jamun dough, in desired shape either cylindrical or round.
+Repeat for the remaining dough..

 kala jamun step 3